grafana/tempo/docs/tempo/website/api_docs/_index.md

 ### Search

+<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the search_enabled YAML config option.</span>

 Tempo's Search API finds traces based on span and process attributes (tags and values).
 The API is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a single binary deployment.
 The following request is used to find traces containing spans from service "myservice" and the url contains "api/myapi".